 - Urgent actions required by the incoming shift team

 Ready to put those elements together?
-Let’s look at some specific examples of shift handover reports.
+Let’s look at what a shift handover report template might look like.

 Shift Handover Template Examples

 Not all shift handover reports will look the same.
-Take a look at the examples below and modify them to your organization’s unique needs.
+Take a look at the shift change report template examples below and modify them to your organization’s unique needs.

 Pro Tip: Don’t make filling out shift handover reports a lengthy and tedious process.
-Keep it simple and only ask for the most relevant information.
+Keep it simple (like the shift handover report template examples below) and only ask for the most relevant information.

 Duration of Shift: